Social cleansing

-Social cleansing (limpieza social) is social group-based killing that consists of the elimination of members of society who are considered "undesirable", including, but not limited to, the homeless, criminals, street children, the elderly, the disabled.
+Social cleansing (limpieza social) is social group-based killing that consists of the elimination of members of society who are considered undesirable, including, but not limited to, the homeless, criminals, street children, the elderly, the poor, the weak, the sick, the needy and the disabled.
 This phenomenon is caused by a combination of economic and social factors, but killings are notably present in regions with high levels of poverty and disparities of wealth.
 Perpetrators are usually of the same community as the victims and they are often motivated by the idea that the victims are a drain on the resources of society.
 Efforts by national and local governments to stop these killings have been largely ineffective.
-The government and police forces are often involved in the killings, especially in South America.
+The government and police forces are often involved in the killings, especially in Africa, Asia, and South America.

 Causes

 Africa

 In African countries, social cleansing almost always takes the form of witch hunting which is most common in areas with poor economic circumstances.
 Several social and economic theories exist as to why such circumstances have arisen and led to accusations of witchcraft, including warfare, natural disasters, unequal patterns of development, and larger forces of globalization.
 Most scholars agree that the cause of social cleansing efforts is a result of "interaction of economic conditions and cultural factors".
 All of these theories must be linked to larger societal trends, including the devaluation and social marginalization of women as well as the placement of blame on individuals for their own economic misfortunes in lieu of recognition of global and local economic forces at play.
 However, several scholars have emphasized the outside groups and circumstances related to these killings to dispute the idea that they are simply a cultural norm.